World News

 Accelsius was established by US corporation Innventure in 2022, when it acquired the rights to the technology in 2022 from Nokia Bell Labs, a subsidiary of Finnish telecom company Nokia.

-Johnson Controls announced its investment in Accelsius in October, as demand rises for robust liquid-cooling solutions capable of managing the extreme thermal densities of next-generation high-performance compute and AI chips.
+Johnson Controls announced its investment in Accelsius in October, at a time when demand is rising for robust liquid-cooling solutions capable of managing the extreme thermal densities of next-generation high-performance compute and AI chips.

 Legrand brings a vast portfolio of data center infrastructure solutions, including power distribution, rack infrastructure and connectivity.